 While the Roman Rite adopts no special designation for this final part of Ordinary Time, some denominations do and may also change the liturgical color.
 The Church of England uses the term "Sundays before Advent" for the final four Sundays and permits red vestments as an alternative.
 The United Methodist Church may use the name "Kingdomtide."
 The Lutheran Church–Missouri Synod (LCMS) uses the terms "Third-Last, Second-Last, and Last Sunday in the Church Year" and does not change from green.
 The LCMS does not officially celebrate a "Feast of Christ the King."
 The Wisconsin Evangelical Lutheran Synod (WELS) uses the term "Period of End Times" and assigns red vestments to the first and second Sundays.

-In some Protestant traditions, especially those closer to the Lutheran practice, Reformation Sunday is celebrated on the Sunday preceding October 31, commemorating the purported day Martin Luther posted the 95 Theses on the door of the Castle Church in Wittenberg.
+In some Protestant traditions, especially those closer to Lutheran practice, Reformation Sunday is celebrated on the Sunday preceding October 31.
+It commemorates the purported day Martin Luther posted the 95 Theses on the door of the Castle Church in Wittenberg.
 The liturgical color is red, celebrating the Holy Spirit's continuing work in renewing the Church.

 Most Western traditions celebrate All Saints' Day (All Hallow's Day) on November 1 or the Sunday following, with the eve of this feast, All Hallow's Eve being October 31.
 The liturgical color is white.
 The following day, November 2, is All Souls' Day.
 The period, including these days, is often called Allhallowtide or Allsaintstide.